Indian Wells, CA

 Information can be accessed through the Riverside County Assessor-County Clerk-Recorder’s Office.
 “The Office of the Assessor maintains records of real and personal property in the County of Riverside.
 Many of these records are available for sale.”
 To learn more about purchasing bulk data, visit https://www.rivcoacr.org/bulk-data-sales.

-The General Plan Housing Element has been adopted and submitted to the California Department of Housing and Community Development. |
+The City’s 6th Cycle Housing Element has been approved by City Council and Certified by the California Department of Community Development. |

 The City of Indian Wells Golf Resort lost over $4 million in operating costs during 2020. |